Blockstream/gr-blocksat/README.md

 In the
 [blockstream/satellite](https://github.com/Blockstream/satellite)
-repo, this project (`gr-blockstream`) is taken as a submodule and built/installed from there directly.
-However, in case you want to build and install `gr-blockstream` separately, you can run:
+repo, this project (`gr-blocksat`) is taken as a submodule and built/installed from there directly.
+However, in case you want to build and install `gr-blocksat` separately, you can run:

 ```
 $ make